ThanhDatt25/Hikari/README.md

 ### Built With

-This project written by Python and used model LLM form HuggingFace.
+This project written by Python and used model LLM from HuggingFace.

 - [![Python][Python]][Next-url]
 - [![HuggingFace][HuggingFace]][React-url]